 When they reach an area where the ground is soft, they will then bury the brooding ball and burrow into it.
 After mating, the beetle will lay eggs inside the ball.
 The excrement provides food and shelter for the larvae until they grow into adults.

 While they may seem rather unpleasant to some, there are several benefits of dung beetles.
 They can help remove and bury dung in grazing pastures, which will help keep flies away from livestock.
 Removing the manure will also allow the livestock to graze in more areas of a pasture.
-Also, in underdeveloped countries, the dung beetle can help clean up human excrement that would otherwise be a health issue.
+Also, in underdeveloped countries, this beetle can help clean up human excrement that would otherwise be a health issue.